khalil-hamidani/Secure-it/README.md

 ## Implementation:

-The app is structured using HTML elements to define the layout and content of the various pages , there are 11 html Files stored in the templates folder for the whole project: `index.html` for the landing page , `login.html` and `register.html` for login and register forms and `encryption.html`, `decryption.html`, `passwordGen.html`, `passwordMan.html` for the main features of the the app. `user.html`, `bad.html` for showing the user account and error messages, and finally the `template.html` is the file where all the previous files are extended from it using the **jinja2** syntax
+The app is structured using HTML elements to define the layout and content of the various pages , there are 11 html Files stored in the templates folder for the whole project: `index.html` for the landing page , `login.html` and `register.html` for login and register forms and `encryption.html`, `decryption.html`, `passwordGen.html`, `passwordMan.html` for the main features of the the app. `user.html`, `bad.html` for showing the user account and error messages, and finally the `template.html` is the file where all the previous files are extended from it using the **jinja2** syntax.

 CSS is used to style the app, including the layout, fonts, colors, and other visual elements all inside `styles.css` file in the static folder.